mongodb-developer/workshop/README.md

 ![Auth providers](images/auth_providers.png)

 - Now let's create a simple HTTPS endpoint that does something that the Data API cannot do.
-- Let's create an HTTPS POST endpoint that saves a document in a MongoDB collection and adds a field `insertAt: new Date()`.
+- Let's create an HTTPS POST endpoint that saves a document in a MongoDB collection and adds a field `insertedAt = new Date()`.
 - Go to the HTTPS Endpoints tab and create a new endpoint.

 ![Create https endpoint](images/create_endpoint_name.png)